shubhattin/lipilekhika/packages/js/src/transliteration/Tasks.md

 # Tasks

 - Make sure Tamil Extended and Vedic Accents marks work together.
-- Add Conversion of all Scripts to Normal Scripts Test (Important)
-- Add Conversion of Normal Scripts to all other Scripts Test (for Typing Tool)
 - For reversibility you can use the devanagari reversibility condition.
-Also evaluate if reversibility really has to be added.
+Also evaluate if reversibility really has to be added. (fallback case remaining)
-- For Normal -> Other script conversion, we should also try to find cases where we can clear the prev_context_arr.
-This way it can be synchronised with the typing context window too.
-And as of now the context is only 5 so it might be fine.
+- With reference to வரூ -> vrU.
+This isssue might need a change in list referencing.
+And mAtrA being a different seperata item in the list.
+Think about it.

 ## Todo for Ranges